Tubbz-alt/Thoynk.github.io/_posts/2018-01-20-Thoynk-Is-Collaborative-Polyglottery.markdown

 ---
 layout: post
-title:  "Thoynk Is Collaborative AI!"
+title:  "Thoynk Is Collaborative Polyglottery!"
-date:   2018-01-19 12:41:30 -0600
+date:   2018-01-20 04:39:01 -0600
 categories: Thoynk update
 ---
-This is a trial run of Jekyll for Thoynk ... we're trying Jekyll for a lot of different reasons ... [way too many developers continue to be fanatically enthusiastic about Jekyll](https://stackshare.io/stackups/hugo-vs-jekyll-vs-pelican) and *arguments freight trains don't end well for the guy who wants to argue* ...
-[Jekyll plays well with Github Pages](https://github.com/blog/2277-what-s-new-in-github-pages-with-jekyll-3-3) and with things such as automatically rendering markdown documents, from an RMarkdown Notebook or other sources, [GitHub is doing a lot to support data science workflows](https://resources.github.com/webcasts/Enabling-Data-Science-with-GitHub/) ... and Jekyll has been around, so it does a lot of different little things that are very useful, such powerful support for code snippets in different languages such this gist from [Peter Hintjens CurveMQ proof of concept](https://gist.github.com/hintjens/5137685):
+This is a trial run of Jekyll for Thoynk ... we're trying Jekyll for a lot of different reasons ... [way too many developers continue to be fanatically enthusiastic about Jekyll](https://stackshare.io/stackups/hugo-vs-jekyll-vs-pelican) and *arguments freight trains don't end well for the guy who wants to argue* especially when the freight train is loaded with [a lot of developers who keep coming up with some amazing stuff](https://twitter.com/awesomejekyll) ...
+[Jekyll plays well with Github Pages](https://github.com/blog/2277-what-s-new-in-github-pages-with-jekyll-3-3) and GH Pages matters since [GitHub is doing a lot to support data science workflows](https://resources.github.com/webcasts/Enabling-Data-Science-with-GitHub/) with things such as automatically rendering markdown documents, from an RMarkdown Notebook or other sources, which means that competitors like [GitLab will not only follow suit, but will attract the large Jekyll crowd with even better innovations](https://about.gitlab.com/features/pages/) ... and Jekyll has been around long enough that it does a lot of different little things WELL, which matters because these little things are not just clever but are very useful and necessary, such powerful support for code snippets in different languages such this gist from [Peter Hintjens CurveMQ proof of concept](https://gist.github.com/hintjens/5137685):

 {% highlight c %}
 #=> Remember, this is JUST an example to show highlighting functionality ...